-In this particular example, the former nonsmoking underwriting class is split into nontobacco users and nonsmoking tobacco users.
+In this particular example, the former nonsmoking underwriting class is split into non-tobacco users and nonsmoking tobacco users.
 The premiums charged to the individual policyholders reflect the new underwriting classification segments but the mortality assumption is for the combined nonsmoking class.

-Since the ASOP specifically allows aggregation of underwriting classifications for selfsupport and lapse-support testing, most actuaries would consider using the former nonsmoker mortality assumption for testing non-tobacco users and nonsmoking tobacco users in the aggregate, when the introductions of the new classifications is expected to result in the same overall nonsmoker mortality.
+Since the ASOP specifically allows aggregation of underwriting classifications for self-support and lapse-support testing, many actuaries would consider using the former nonsmoker mortality assumption for testing non-tobacco users and nonsmoking tobacco users in the aggregate, when the introductions of the new classifications is expected to result in the same overall nonsmoker mortality.